pganalyze/pganalyze-docs/log-insights/setup/tuning-log-config-settings.md

 ```
 log_checkpoints = on
 ```

+Note that this setting is not available on AWS Aurora (see [here](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraPostgreSQL.Reference.html) and [here](https://aws.amazon.com/blogs/database/optimizing-and-tuning-queries-in-amazon-rds-postgresql-based-on-native-and-external-tools/)).

 This will then give you the following log events: [W40: Checkpoint starting](/docs/log-insights/checkpoints/W40), [W41: Checkpoint complete](/docs/log-insights/checkpoints/W41) as well as others.